Spring-SWE/Userscripts/README.md

 ### MAKE SURE DESKTOP NOTIFICATIONS ARE TURNED ON.

 1. Install TamperMonkey extension for your browser.
+2. Copy the code from https://github.com/Tonyhh/Userscripts/blob/main/xenobladechecker.js into a new UserScript
-2. browse to the [game] page
+3. browse to the [game] page
-3. profit
+4. profit

 [game]: https://www.nintendo.com/store/products/xenoblade-chronicles-3-special-edition-switch/